jnoortheen/pipm/README.md

         It will search for the matching one in the following pattern `<name>-requirements.txt` or `requirements/<name>.txt` or `requirements-<name>.txt`

+1. uninstall
+    - a wrapper around standard `pip uninstall` command
+    - when uninstalling a package, this command also checks packages that are no longer required by any of the installed packages and removes them
+    - ofcourse it removes the packages from `requirements` files

+1. update
+    - new command
+    - equivalent to calling `pip install` with `--upgrade` flag
+    - update a single package or the whole environment when no argument given.

 # Features

 1. handles complex `requirements` files